FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 <details>
 <summary>How are API keys shared?</summary>
 <p>
-We're planning to leverage environment variables, as part of the Development Environment features, to allow users to add their API keys to their own projects.
-This ensures that the API key is not shared when the project is published as a library.
+We're working on Library Values, which will allow users to set specific values when they import a library.
+This feature will be available soon.
 </p>
 </details>

 <details>
 <summary>How does nested dependencies work?</summary>
 <p>
-Projects can import Libraries that themselves have imported other Libraries as dependencies.
-However, if the project and the Library share the same dependency, the version must match exactly to avoid conflicts.
+Projects can import libraries that themselves have imported other Libraries as dependencies.
+However, if the project and the library share the same dependency, the version must match exactly to avoid conflicts.
 </p>
 </details>